Sungard Availability Services: History

 On April 1, 2014, Sungard Availability Services split off from SunGard Data Systems, to become an independent company.

 In April 2019, Sungard AS announced it would file for Chapter 11 bankruptcy protection "as part of a consensual agreement with a majority of its creditors to reduce its nearly $1.3 billion debt by more than two-thirds."

 On May 3, 2019, Sungard AS successfully completed its financial restructuring and emerged from its "prepackaged" Chapter 11.

 On April 11, 2022, Sungard AS again filed for voluntary Chapter 11 reorganization, citing as reasons rising energy costs and the COVID-19 pandemic having caused organizations to shift to remote work.

+On November 3, 2022 SungardAS concluded an agreement to sell the majority of its global assets to two competitors, 11:11 Systems and 365 Data Centers.
+With the agreements 90% of its staff and 12 of its data centers in North America will transition to the two companies, along with all North American client accounts.
+Following a transition period, the company will wind-down North American operations later in 2023 and continue to see the sale or disposal of its foreign subsidiaries.

 Services

 Sungard Availability Services offers IT production and recovery services that include IT infrastructure, Cloud computing, Disaster Recovery, and Workplace Recovery.
 Infrastructure services include traditional colocation which was enhanced with Megaport cloud connectivity in August and September 2020.
 Cloud services include public and private cloud services that leverage technologies from Dell Technologies, VMware, and Amazon Web Services.